tanikina/clef2-normalization/results/best_claim_from_unstructured_data.md

 ## Approach 2:
-We prompted LLM to summarize the unstructed data into a normalized claim, we gave two examples from the train set.
+We prompted LLMs to summarize the unstructured data into a normalized claim, we gave two examples from the train set and evaluated on dev set

 | model                 |   ara |   deu |   eng |   fra |    hi |    mr |   msa |    pa |   pol |   por |   spa |    ta |   tha |
 |-----------------------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|